A Beginners’ Guide to BDSM Wearables: 7 Types You Should Know

 Remember that a sex doll cannot respond or give feedback, but your human partners absolutely can.
 So get consent and pay attention to their responses at every stage.

-Experiment with Threesome Fantasies Risk-Free
+You Should Get a Sex Doll if You’d Like to Experiment with Threesome Fantasies Risk-Free

 Threesomes are one of the most common sexual fantasties, and seem to strike a chord across genders and sexual orientations.
 However, bringing them to life is not necessarily as easy as it sounds.
 Finding two people who are both into you and also into each other is just the first hurdle.
 After that, you’ve also got to navigate three people’s sexual needs as well as handle any unexpected emotional reactions that might come up.
 Many people who do manage to pull it off find that the reality does not match up to the fantasy.

-While it’s definitely not exactly the same thing as bringing in an additional human partner, using a sex doll can allow a couple to simulate a group sex fantasy without the emotional and relational risk that can accompany doing it for real.
+While it’s definitely not exactly the same thing as bringing in an additional human partner, using a sex doll can allow a couple to simulate a group sex kink without the emotional and relational risk that can accompany doing it for real.

-They’re More Affordable Than Ever
+Sex Dolls Are More Affordable Than Ever

-Historically, quality sex dolls were tremendously expensive.
+Historically, quality dolls were tremendously expensive.
 However, they are becoming more and more affordable and options are now available for a range of budgets.
 A basic doll can start from around $100.

 This post was sponsored by Tantaly, purveyors of high-quality torso sex dolls.
 All writing and views are my own.